-How to remove CopperStealer malware from the operating system?
+How to remove CopperStealer malware from the operating system

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

-What is CopperStealer?
+What kind of malware is CopperStealer?

-CopperStealer, also known as Mingloa, is a malicious program.
-It is designed to steal sensitive/personal information, and it has the ability to cause chain infection (i.e., download/install additional malware).
 Significant activity of CopperStealer has been observed in Brazil, India, Indonesia, Pakistan, and the Philippines.
 At the time of research, this malware had been noted being spread via websites offering illegal activation tools ("cracks") for licensed software products.

 Name | CopperStealer virus |